We’ve all heard about them, but do you know the differences between them? Do you know what is best for you?

 When comparing Binance vs Bittrex, Bittrex has been around for a much longer time than Binance and therefore has a more proven track record.

-According to coinmarketcap, Bittrex has a turnover of about $ 240 million per day!
+Certain source note that Bittrex has a turnover of about $240 million per day!
 That’s not quite as much as Binance’s $1.24 billion, but it’s still huge.

 Among other things, Bittrex gained popularity as it offered many new coins when most other exchanges were offering just a few big cryptocurrencies like Bitcoin, Ethereum and Litecoin.